Diax170/scroll-flake/README.md

 ```

 ## NixOS Module
-The NixOS module is still a work-in-progress, but right now you can use it to easily install the scroll package on your system.
+The NixOS module is still a work-in-progress, but for now you can use it to easily install the scroll package on your system.

 Firstly, you need to import the scroll-flake module in your NixOS configuration's flake: